Theodore Tengerdi: Early career

 Theodore was born into a prominent Transdanubian family, which originated from Tengerd in Fejér County.
 His father was vice-judge royal Nicholas I, who bought the village and the surrounding lands in 1256.
 Theodore had two elder brothers, Nicholas II and Ladislaus I, who actively participated in the royal military campaigns against the Kingdom of Bohemia in the early 1270s.
 Ladislaus had a daughter Anne, who married James Hahót.
 The brothers' branch died out by the middle of the 14th century.
 The Rumi and the Botka de Széplak noble families descended from Theodore's uncles.

 As the youngest one, Theodore entered ecclesiastical service.
 Consequently, he attended the University of Bologna, a university record preserved his name in February 1269, when his debt (18 pounds) was settled by another Hungarian student Paul in his name.
 He bore the title of "magister", demonstrating his education and skills in science.
 Theodore was first mentioned by contemporary records in 1274, when Ladislaus IV of Hungary recovered the estate of Sitke and donated Chueföld, which then belonged to Szolgagyőr Castle (present-day ruins in Hlohovec, Slovakia), to the three brothers for the bravery and loyalty of Nicholas and Ladislaus in the previous years.
 He elevated into the dignity of provost of Szeben (today Sibiu, Romania) by 1284, serving in this office until 1287.
 Simultaneously, he also acted as a personal notary of King Ladislaus IV.
-Theodore was also a confidant of the queen mother, Elizabeth the Cuman and the queen consort Elizabeth of Sicily: the two queens jointly donated Dencs and Sztupán, accessories to the Segesd lordship, to Theodore and Ladislaus in June 1284 (their brother Nicholas died by then).
+Theodore was also a confidant of the queen mother, Elizabeth the Cuman and the queen consort Elizabeth of Sicily: the two queens jointly donated Dencs and Osztopán, accessories to the Segesd lordship, to Theodore and Ladislaus in June 1284 (their brother Nicholas died by then).

 Ladislaus made Theodore as his vice-chancellor in 1286.
 In the next year, he was also elected provost of Székesfehérvár, thus he held both offices simultaneously, which have traditionally belonged together in the previous decades.
+By that time, he was already a canon of the collegiate chapter.
 During his appointment, he was granted Iváncsa by the king's spouse, Queen Elizabeth of Sicily.
 A single charter from 1289 also styled him as Bishop-elect of Vác, but he was unable to take the office for unknown reasons.
+Theodore was confirmed as provost by Pope Nicholas IV shortly after February 1289, when he instructed the local Dominican prior and the custos of the local Franciscans to investigate the regularity of his election before confirmation.